Junjun-Xu/SiPAS-Profiler/README.md

      2. Even in plants, it can achieve self-stability under the low sampling reads number.

-     3. When sampling data number reduces to one tenth, high accuracy can be also verfied by Truseq.
+     3. When sampling data number reduces to one tenth of Truseq, high accuracy can be also verfied.

 At the same time, we launch the corresponding pipeline which can achieve analysis through one click.
-Using raw of RNA-seq, gene expression table of a large population can be get immediatly.
+Using raw RNA-seq data, gene expression table of a large population sisze can get immediately.

  #### Basic Workflow